AstroPathJHU/AstroPathPipeline/README.md

 ### 2.2.2.
 MATLAB Instructions
 Check out\ download the github repository.
 In MATLAB add the entire *AstroPathPipeline* to the MATLAB path.
 The *AstroPathPipeline* commands should then be available in MATLAB.

+*NOTE*: For specific Python, MATLAB, cmd, or PowerShell commands of a particular module check the module or workflow instructions.

 ## 3. Contents
 - [1.
 Description](#1-description "Title")
 - [2.
 Instructions](#2-instructions "Title")